-‘Vanderpump Rules’ Fans React To Tom Schwartz’ Brutal, Shocking Fight With Wife Katie Maloney
+‘Vanderpump Rules’ Fans React To Tom Schwartz’s Shocking Fight With Wife Katie Maloney

 “The way Tom spoke to you was disgusting and abusive,” another wrote.

 Some viewers said the Vanderpump Rules stars should be in couple’s therapy to address the verbal abuse and their other issues.
-Others pointed out that Tom and Katie’s issues have been going on for years, and some suggested if they are unhappy together they should end their marriage now.
+Others pointed out that Tom and Katie have had problems for years, and some suggested if they are unhappy together, they should end their marriage now.

 Tom and Katie appeared on a remote version of Andy Cohen’s Watch What Happens Live with their Vanderpump Rules castmates after the show.
 Tom admitted that he went on a “mini apology tour” after the argument, but said he was able to bring Katie around after a couple of days.